andreataglia/jlite-compiler/README.md

 ## Tests

-The parsers has been tested using the files in the folders test_ok/typecheck and test_ko/typecheck which in turn contain good syntax code and wrong written code.
+The compiler has been tested using the files in the folders `testcases/test_ok/asm` and `testcases/test_ko/typecheck` which in turn contain good syntax code and wrong written code.

-## Notes

-- methods overloading has been implement, allowing more methods with the same name to be declared on the same class, as long as the signature differ.
-Informally, the method signature is composed of the Method name + List of Types of params.
-This has not great implication on the code, as it still searches for a signature match when checking a function call is correctly made, being the code very clean and generic enough.
-The actual implication is in the Name Checking part at the beginning of the TypeCheckingVisitor class, where instead of just making sure method names are different, we check their signature, so is just a matter of changing the implementation of the equals method of the MethodDecl class.
-- null type specification has not been formalised in details.
-I just treat it as a normal Type, but not assignable to a var or to anything else, it's not of great use really.
-- while statement ambiguity has been patched by throwing a type error in case the while has no statement in its body.
+The folder `testcases/test_ok/asm` contains 5 samples which have been used for testing the backend part of the compiler.
+The expected output for each file is in `testcases/test_ok/asm/<test_id>_out.txt` where `<test_id>` can be a number between 1 and 5.